fabquenneville/isco08/docsource/source/usage/use_cases.rst

 Use cases
 =========

-The main reasons to use csvtools would be the following:
+The main reasons to use isco08 would be the following:

 * :ref:`translate`:
 * :ref:`combine`: